 Asian stocks follow Wall Street lower after mixed earnings

-Asian stock markets followed Wall Street lower Wednesday after major companies reported mixed earnings and an EU leader said he would recommend the trade bloc allow Britain to delay its departure.
+Asian stock markets followed Wall Street lower Wednesday after major companies reported mixed earnings and an EU leader said he would recommend the trade bloc let Britain to delay its departure.

 U.S. shares retreated, led by a tech sell-off, as investors weighed mixed earnings from McDonald's, Procter & Gamble and other big companies.
 That blunted investor optimism that had been fed by hopes for progress in settling a damaging U.S.-Chinese tariff war.